 The group will be a minimum of 8 and a maximum of 25 people.
 We feel that this size of group works best as there will always be enough in the group for some good company but there won’t be so many people that it becomes overcrowded.

-Our Italian adventure is in a kind of horseshoe (if you use your imagination!) of all the best bits of northern Italy which really showcases some of the quality cycling this country has to offer from the quasi-Germanic lakes and valleys of the far north, down through the Po plain and on past beautiful Florence, down to the rolling, slightly surreal landscape of the “Crete Senesi” in Tuscany.
+Our Italian adventure is in a kind of horseshoe (if you use your imagination!) of all the best bits of northern Italy which really showcases some of the quality cycling this country has to offer from the quasi-Germanic lakes and valleys of the far north, down through the Po plain and on into the mountains and then down to the rolling, slightly surreal landscape of the “Crete Senesi” in Tuscany.
 After lingering in beautiful Siena for a couple of days, approaching the bottom of our horseshoe, we head over towards the Adriatic coast by way of ancient walled towns, beautiful twisting, winding roads leading us northward to the Thermal spa town of Castrocaro and from there to Italy’s first cycling city Ferrara which has one of the highest bicycle usages in Europe.
 Finally, we finish our tour in another charming thermal spa town at Abano Terme.
 On the final Friday a coach will take everyone to Venice Marco Polo airport and you should be at the airport by 9.00 a.m. on the final Friday.

 All of your breakfasts and lunches (lunch not included on the rest day) are included in the price of the trip.
 Breakfast in Italy is most definitely not what you will be used to as it consists mainly of cake! (there is at least one person in this office that is not too put off by that thought!)
 A lot of the hotels will offer some form of alternative continental and we will endeavour to press the hotels for a little more choice for our groups for your cycling legs.
 Lunches (but not drinks) will be provided each day and will generally be at a restaurant or cafe with pasta salads, pizza, sandwiches and local fare .
 Evening meals are not included and can be bought at your accommodation or in nearby restaurants.
 We also have fruit, biscuits, nuts etc in the back up van that you are welcome to pick at throughout the day and if there are specific snacks you would like, as ever, just let us know.